Oakland Ballpark: End of the project

 In late September 2022, the Athletics missed a city deadline to finalize the stadium plan by pushing negotiations to 2023.
 Commissioner of Baseball Rob Manfred warned that negotiations stretching into 2023 would create "uncertainty" while Kaval had previously said that it would "all but doom" efforts to keep the team in Oakland and lead to a potential move to Las Vegas where the A's had engaged in negotiations with city officials and local businesses about building a new ballpark in the area.
 With the National Football League's Raiders having already moved to Las Vegas, the A's would be the second Oakland team to move there if the Howard Terminal plans fell apart.
 Additionally, with the National Basketball Association's Golden State Warriors returning to San Francisco, Oakland would have no teams in any of the "Big 4 Sports Leagues" to call home after the A's departure.

 On April 20, 2023, it was reported that the Athletics had purchased a parcel of land from Red Rock Casino, Resort & Spa for a new stadium in Las Vegas, near the Las Vegas Strip for a new $1.5 billion, 35,000-seat ballpark and were fully committed to moving to the Las Vegas area before shifting to the Tropicana Las Vegas casino-resort with a 30,000–33,000 seat ballpark and subsequent approval from the Nevada Legislature.
 After this announcement, Oakland mayor Sheng Thao announced the cessation of negotiations with the team regarding the Howard Terminal site, effectively ending the proposed ballpark project.

 On November 16, 2023, Major League Baseball's owners voted unanimously in favor of the Athletics' move to Las Vegas.
 However, at the time of the vote, many details had not been finalized, including where the team would play in the interim period, whether the new stadium would have a retractable roof or fixed dome, how construction would be financed, and when the team could move into the new park.

 On April 2, 2024, the Tropicana Las Vegas was closed after having been in operation for 67 years.
-Demolition is set for October, after which construction of the new fixed-roof ballpark will begin.
-Two days later, after the Athletics could not reach a deal with the city of Oakland to extend their lease at the Coliseum, they instead reached an agreement with the Sacramento River Cats, the current Triple-A affiliate of the San Francisco Giants, to share Sutter Health Park for the next three seasons, starting in 2025.
+Demolition was done in October, and construction of the new fixed-roof ballpark began June, 2025.
+On April 4th, 2024, after the Athletics could not reach a deal with the city of Oakland to extend their lease at the Coliseum, they instead reached an agreement with the Sacramento River Cats, the current Triple-A affiliate of the San Francisco Giants, to share Sutter Health Park for the next three seasons, starting in 2025.

 Howard Terminal Future

 Howard Terminal remains in Oakland's plans for Embarcadero West Rail Safety planning, updated March 25, 2024.

-The site has also been considered for a new stadium for Oakland Roots SC of USLC.
+The site has also been considered for a new stadium for Oakland Roots SC of the USL Championship.